Abandoned Mine Land Economic Revitalization Projects

 2020 Funds Awarded: $500,000

-Project Thoroughbred will redevelop an abandoned coal loadout facility, situated in the City of Norton, into a grain processing, storage, and distribution terminal.
-AMLER program dollars will be utilized for land acquisition, site development, environmental work, site work, building construction, setup, and equipment placement.
-The project will serve as an integral piece of a much larger agricultural economic development initiative for the entire Lonesome Pine Regional Industrial Facilities Authority (LPRIFA) region.
-A Southwest Virginia grain terminal will be a catalyst for creating economic activity in two areas: the upstream agriculture base and the downstream craft beverage industry.
+Project Thoroughbred will redevelop an AML site with an abandoned coal loadout facility, situated in the City of Norton, into a commercial / industrial site with rail access.
+AMLER program dollars are proposed for land acquisition, site development and environmental work, site work.
+The project will serve as an integral piece of a much larger economic development initiative for the entire Lonesome Pine Regional Industrial Facilities Authority (LPRIFA) region.

 Red Onion Picture